shuang413/shuang413.github.io/index.md

-title: Welcome to the shuang413’s homepage!
+## Welcome to the shuang413’s homepage!

-description: Feel free to bookmark this to keepan eye on my project updates You can use the [editor on GitHub](https://github.com/shuang413/shuang413.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+Feel free to bookmark this to keepan eye on my project updates

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.